justinfranken/TradingStratTester/README.md

 The project which will then be generated is structured as follows:

-- **bld**: The build directory contains our analysis results.
-Including our plots and tables.
+- **bld**: The build directory contains our analysis plots.
-- **paper**: The paper directory contains our TEX-files which generate the PDF results.
+  - **analysis**: The storage consists of pickle files containing the signaling and simulated portfolio outcomes for each individual strategy.
+  - **data**: Storage for the downloaded financial data files.
+  - **plots**: Directory comprising subdirectories corresponding to distinct output plots: assets_and_depot_value, indicator_bars, and units_and_cash.
 - **src**: The source directory contains all of our python files for generating analysis results.
+  - **analysis**: Python files containing essential functions, initiating the analysis results.
+  - **data_management**: Python file containing essential functions to download data from [Yahoo Finance](https://de.finance.yahoo.com/).
+  - **final**: Python files which generate outcomes for the 'pytask' command.
+  - **config.py**: Configurations file to change outcomes of that project.
+See "Instructions on modifying the 'config.py'" file for more information.
 - **test**: The test directory contains files to test the functions used for our analysis.
+  - **analysis**: Python files for testing the essential analysis functions.
+  - **data_management**: Python file which tests the data_management functions.

 > [!CAUTION]
 > "To ensure the proper functionality of this project, it is necessary to have an **internet connection**.
 This allows the project template structure to download financial data directly from [Yahoo Finance](https://de.finance.yahoo.com/).
 Please note that no pre-downloaded financial data will be available on this GitHub page."